Almost half of all Americans have health care insurance through their employer and the majority of those insured are quite satisfied with their plans.

 If you are in favor of our proposed plan, or in favor of the basic elements of what we suggest, please contact your local U.S. Congressional Representative and U.S. Senators.

-A final note: I am a one-man shop and self-funded.
-Since the two YouTube videos are more expensive to redo or alter, any corrections or additions are contained in the written transcripts to those videos.
+A final note: We are a self-funded.
+Since YouTube videos number 1 and 2 are more expensive to redo or alter, any corrections/additions or modifications are contained in the written transcripts to those videos.

 Certified Public Accountant